spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/refund-process-management.md

 ## Extending the Refund module

 The manner of calculating the refundable amount is different from one project to another.
-One will refund the shipment for every item, while the other one will refund the shipment only when all items are refunded etc.
+One refunds the shipment for every item, while the other one refunds the shipment only when all items are refunded.

 The calculation of the refundable amount is achieved through a plugin mechanism.

-The default implementation will refund all expenses when the last item will be refunded.
-If you need to change this behavior, you simply need to create a new plugin that implements `RefundCalculatorPluginInterface` and replace the default one from the plugin stack with the new one.
+The default implementation refunds all expenses when the last item is refunded.
+To change this behavior, create a new plugin that implements `RefundCalculatorPluginInterface` and replace the default one from the plugin stack with the new one.

-This interface contains one method `RefundCalculatorPluginInterface::calculateRefund()` that asks for a `RefundTransfer` object, an `OrderTransfer` and an array of items that need to be refunded.
+This interface contains one method `RefundCalculatorPluginInterface::calculateRefund()` that asks for a `RefundTransfer` object, `OrderTransfer`, and an array of items that need to be refunded.